 |

 I finally had time to do some more playing.
-This bead I made with the Brass Mesh Screen above with the addition of Powdered Boric Acid that we are now including with your purchase.
+This bead I made with the Brass Mesh Screen above with the addition of Powdered Boric Acid.
 The screen was melted once applied.
 If you melt it, and use the Powdered Boric Acid, the brass screen turns into tiny beads.
 This is just a one color bead made with Devardi Semi-Opaque Jade.
 But some of the copper from the brass leached into the glass itself and turned red.
 What fun!!! |

 Sample Beads |